Introduction to Simple Linear Regression

 # Parameter of model

 So the interceptor (a) value is 26816.
-Which suggests that any fresher (zero experience) would be getting around 26816 amount as salary.
+This suggests that any fresher (zero experience) would be getting around 26816 amount as salary.

 The coefficient for our model came out as 9345.94.
 It suggests that keeping all the other parameters constant, the change in one unit of the independent variable (years of exp.) will yield a change of 9345 units in salary.